 A wide variety of components used on this vessel contain or emit chemicals known to the State of California to cause cancer and birth defects and other reproductive harm.

-EXAMPLES INCLUDE:

-- · Engine and generator exhaust - · Engine and generator fuel, and other liquids such as coolants and oil, especially used motor oil. - Cooking fuels - Cleaners, paints, and substances used for vessel repair - Waste materials that result from wear of vessel components - · Lead from battery terminals and from other sources such as ballast or fishing sinkers.
+EXAMPLES INCLUDE: Engine and generator exhaust Engine and generator fuel, and other liquids such as coolants and oil, especially used motor oil.
+Cooking fuels Cleaners, paints, and substances used for vessel repair Waste materials that result from wear of vessel components Lead from battery terminals and from other sources such as ballast or fishing sinkers.
+TO AVOID HARM: Keep away from engine, generator, and cooking fuel exhaust fumes Wash areas thoroughly with soap and water after handling the substances above.
+A WARNING Spilled fuel is a fire hazard.
+DO NOT overfill or overflow the tank, or allow fuel spills into the hull or bilge.

-TO AVŎID HARM:

-Keep away from engine, generator, and cooking fuel exhaust fumes Wash areas thoroughly with soap and water after handling the substances above.

-WARNING Spilled lider is a line state.

-overfill or overflow the tank, or allow fuel

-spills into the hull or bilge.
 To help prevent fuel blow back, always fill tank slowly and monitor fuel flow as filling.
 If spillage should occur, clean up immediately and dispose of soiled rags/towels in a proper container.